Rainy Day Fun: Keep Your Dog Busy With a DIY Indoor Obstacle Course

 If your dog is refusing to do an obstacle, even after encouraging them with a treat, it’s probably better to just skip that obstacle.

-It’s always better to find something they like than to try to force them to do something their scared of.
+It’s always better to find something they like than to try to force them to do something they’re scared of.

 It’s also safer for you and your dog.